Best Medicare Advantage Plans in Maryland (2026)

 Review Prescription Drug Coverage

-Check that your medications appear on the plan's drug formulary and understand their tier placement, which affects your costs.
-Most Medicare Advantage plans include Part D prescription drug coverage, though some require separate Part D enrollment for medication benefits.
+Check that your medications are on the plan's drug formulary.
+The tier placement of your medicine will affect how much it costs.
+Most Medicare Advantage plans include Part D prescription drug coverage, but some need separate Part D enrollment for medication benefits.

 4. 4